xiillii/HotelInSlices/README.md

 # Slices workshop.
-The Hotel Project
+The Hotel Project.
+Step by Step

 ## Create the project Core.Domain

 ```powershell
 dotnet new globaljson --sdk-version 7.0.0